Detection of missing baryons in galaxy groups with kinetic Sunyaev-Zel'dovich effect: RESULTS

 The results obtained from the entire sample are shown as yellow triangles in Fig.\,\ref{fig_K500}.
-The error bar for each mass bin, representing $1\sigma$ dispersion among individual groups, is estimated by tuning the amplitudes of the filters for individual groups in the $M_{500}$ bin to attain the best match, while fixing the amplitudes for other mass bins to their best fit values.
-Since the number of groups, $N_{\rm g}$, in each $M_{500}$ bin is quite large (see \S\ref{ssec_kSZ}), the formal uncertainty in the mean value of $K_{500}$ in a mass bin is much smaller, by a factor of $N_{\rm g}^{1/2}$, than the error bar shown in the figure.
-However, as we will see in \S\ref{ssec_uncertainty}, the uncertainties in the measurements are actually dominated by systematic effects.
+The data points represent the median values obtained from the posterior distribution, while the error bars are the $68$ percentile range.
 The dashed line in Fig.\,\ref{fig_K500} shows the `self-similar' model prediction in which the total number of electrons within $R_{500}$ is,

 with $f_{\rm H}=0.76$ the hydrogen mass fraction, $m_{\rm p}$ the proton mass, and $f_{\rm B}=\Omega_{\rm B} / \Omega_m=0.16$ the universal baryon fraction.
 Our data points follow well the self-similar model, indicating that the total ionized gas fractions in halos of different masses are comparable to the universal baryon fraction (see \S\ref{ssec_gas} for the details).